kunalrye/financialsummary/README.md

 * Ensure that Python 3.2 or newer is installed
 * If running code from an IDE, ensure that the IDE appends the project root to the system path.
 (Most IDEs already do this)
 * Run `pip install -r requirements.txt` while in your repo directory to automatically install all project dependencies
- * Ensure that `pip` is tied to the desired python 3 installation (NOT to the python 2 installation).
+ * Ensure that `pip` is tied to the desired Python 3 installation (NOT to the Python 2 installation).
 * Run the financialsummary.ipynb file

 # About: